Le-Gris/harc-viewer/README.md

 ## Project Structure

-This project is built using Smile, which provides:
+This project is built using Smile.

-- Hot Module Replacement for faster development
-- Automatic bundling and optimization
-- Built-in development tools and utilities

 For more detailed information about developing with Smile, visit the [official documentation](https://smile.gureckislab.org/developing.html).

 ## Dataset Access

 The H-ARC dataset is available under a CC0 1.0 Universal license at [OSF](https://osf.io/bh8yq/).

-## Authors

-- Solim LeGris (New York University)
-- Wai Keen Vong (Meta)
-- Brenden Lake (New York University)
-- Todd Gureckis (New York University)
+Visit our dataset viewer at [arc-visualizations.github.io](https://arc-visualizations.github.io/)

 ## License